erdemsimsek/CanOpenDataViewer/README.md

 3.  **Configure Monitoring:**
     * For **TPDOs**, the user simply checks a box next to each PDO they wish to monitor.
     * For **SDOs**, the user selects an SDO and enters a polling interval in milliseconds (e.g., `250ms`).
-4.  **Start Session:** The user clicks "Connect".
-The CAN thread starts, begins polling the configured SDOs at their specified rates, and listens for all incoming TPDOs.
+4.  **Start Session:** The user clicks "Start".
+The CAN thread establishes the connection and begins health monitoring.
+5.  **Monitor Connection:** The application automatically checks node health every 2 seconds by reading the Device Type object (0x1000:00).
+The UI displays:
+    * **Green "● Connected"** when the node responds to health checks
+    * **Red "● Disconnected"** when the node stops responding (after 2 consecutive failures)
+    * **Error banners** for connection failures or SDO read errors (click "✖" to dismiss)
-5.  **View Data:** As messages arrive, the application checks if they are on the user's monitoring list and handles them according to the design philosophy: plotting numeric data and logging everything else.
+6.  **View Data:** As messages arrive, the application checks if they are on the user's monitoring list and handles them according to the design philosophy: plotting numeric data and logging everything else.

 ## Technology Stack